jamsite/jamsite-dev/README.md

 `npx jamsite`

-Open Browsersync url from output in a browser:
+Open Browsersync url from output in a browser (http://localhost:3000):

 ```
 jamsite: Accepting connections on http://127.0.0.1:3030